gaskyk/gaskyk.github.io/about.md

 ## Technical projects

 I have worked on a wide variety of data science projects in my time, but more recent ones include:
 - Using Natural Language Processing and clustering on Amazon Web Service's SageMaker (in Python) to group 2 million academic papers into digestible groups.
-The aim of the work is to identify those areas of academic research which are growing more rapidly, so that our organisation can ensure it is investing in these areas
+The aim of the work is to identify those areas of academic research which are growing more rapidly
 - Using Natural Language Processing and clustering to link different reports about defects, enabling engineers to better prioritise fixing the most important defects
 - Using PySpark on Cloudera's distributed computing platform for international migration.
 For example, I worked on a project to use cluster analysis to analyse different migration patterns.
 This work is not available in a public repository
 - Using machine learning in Python to parse then match addresses.
 A [report](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsworkingpaperseriesno17usingdatasciencefortheaddressmatchingservice) and [code](https://github.com/ONSdigital/address-index-data) are available